nuejs/nue/packages/www/blog/2.0/index.md

 **Nueserver** - "Edge-first" backend development.
 Write server code once and run it identically on your machine and across global edge locations.

-**External server support** - Not ready for edge-first?
+**Server proxy** - Not ready for edge-first?
 Configure Nue to proxy API calls to your existing backend.

 ### New templates